thottiamrp/modernweb-2019dec9/Labs/ch05-PracticalCSS/CSSPractice/README.md

 * Create a page that uses HTML5 semantic elements and use CSS positioning techniques

 ### Estimated Completion Time
-We will take 30 minutes, some students continue to work on this during breaks etc
+We will take 30 minutes, some students continue to work on this during breaks etc.

 ## Steps:
 ### CSS Practice
-1. In the `WIP` folder create a folder called `CSSPractice`
+1. In the `WIP` folder create a folder called `CSSPractice`.
+Do you work in this folder.

-1. Create an HTML5 page similar to what was shown on the slide or also viewable in this directory's screenshot.png.
+1. Create an HTML5 page similar to what was shown on the slide or also viewable in this directory's `screenshot.png`.

 1. You can change up the text and use other design elements.
 Be creative!